adelhpour/Alcuin/docs/software.rst

 Back-end
 ========

-On the back-end, NetworkEditorGUI consists of the following items:
+On the back-end, Alcuin consists of the following items:

     * MyInteractor class, a class to control all the use cases,